How to get farmhouse white painted furniture when confronted with bleed through issues while painting furniture

 To be completely honest, I don’t normally prime my pieces.
 There isn’t a need for it.
 But every now and then there is an exception to almost any rule.
 Here is the exception.
-In the case of minor bleed through a quick coat of Kristi Kuehl Pure Home Paint clear sealer, either matte or satin should be enough to lock in the bleed through.
-But I could tell in my gut that this was no average dresser.
+I could tell in my gut that this was no average dresser.
 So, to play it safe I took extreme measures and primed the entire dresser.
 I added two coats of primer on the surface that I intend to paint white before moving on.
 Here are a few other examples where primer is a good choice: PRIMER.

 Ready to Paint a Farmhouse White Painted Dresser

 Once primed I actually took another precaution by painting my first coat of paint in very light gray.
 I almost always use a light gray before painting anything white.
 You can find great quality furniture paint online HERE.
 An added bonus, when painting furniture, you want to make sure to use a quality furniture paint.

 After the light gray I then painted two coats of off-white, making sure to lightly sand in between each coat of paint for a super smooth finish.
 I used a very fine grit sandpaper to achieve this smoothness.
 Here is another post with tips specifically for painting furniture white: How to Paint Furniture White.

 Painting Vintage Hardware

 The original hardware to this dresser is perfect for the piece and there is absolutely no reason to replace them.

 The hardware was removed, cleaned and painted using brown as a base color followed by metallic bronze.
 This is my full process for How to Clean, Prep & Paint Hardware.